 What are the different types of MERV 13 filters?

 There are two main types of MERV 13 filters: pleated and panel.

 - Pleated filters have more surface area than panel filters, which means they can capture more particles.
 A pleat is a fold in the filter material that creates more surface area.
-This allows the filter to capture more particles, but it also requires more air pressure to operate which can put a strain on your HVAC system.
+This allows the filter to capture more particles, but over time as dust builds up, it also requires more air pressure to operate and that can put a strain on your HVAC system.

-- Panel filters are less effective at capturing particles than pleated filters, but they require less air pressure to operate.
+- Panel filters are less effective at capturing particles than pleated filters, which means they hold less dust over time, therefore requiring less air pressure to operate.
 This makes them ideal for facilities with HVAC systems that are already under strain.

 Learn More about MERV 13 filters.

 Are some MERV 13 filters better than others?

 Yes, there are some MERV 13 filters that are better than others.
 The best MERV 13 filters are those that have a high initial efficiency and a low pressure drop.
 Initial efficiency is how well the filter captures particles when it’s first installed.
 Pressure drop is how much resistance the filter creates to air flow.
 A high initial efficiency and low pressure drop means that the filter will capture more particles without putting a strain on your HVAC system.

 Rensa filters through R.P.
 Fedder are among the most efficient air filters on the market, with MERV ratings of 13 and higher.

 Dirty filters can cause a number of problems, including: